top of page

 SIGN-UP TODAY!

 Below you will find the contact information for our private lesson staff.
 These teachers have advanced music degrees and have been thoroughly interviewed and vetted by the Parkhill and JJ Pearce band staff as well as Richardson ISD.
 If you would like to schedule private lessons for your child, please reach out to the teacher listed for the instrument that your child plays!
-If you have questions about the private lesson program or about lesson scholarships, please contact Ms. Vandergriff at lauren.vandergriff@risd.org
+If you have questions about the private lesson program or about lesson scholarships, please contact Mrs. Boltman at lauren.boltman@risd.org

 Meet the Lesson Teachers